Litee/jest-coverage-thresholds-bumper/README.md

 [![Build Status](https://travis-ci.org/Litee/jest-coverage-thresholds-bumper.png)](https://travis-ci.org/Litee/jest-coverage-thresholds-bumper)

-Tool for Jest testing library that automatically bumps up code coverage thresholds as real code coverage improves.
-Inspired by <https://github.com/Koleok/jest-coverage-ratchet>, but I decided to re-write without Ramda (looks cool, but not sure about readability) and to add basic support for `jest.config.js`.
+Tool for [Jest](https://jestjs.io/) testing library that automatically bumps up code coverage thresholds as real code coverage improves.
+Inspired by <https://github.com/Koleok/jest-coverage-ratchet>, but I decided to re-write without Ramda (it looks cool, but readability sucks IMO) and to add features I missed.

-This tools should be used with Jest testing library.
-It automatically bumps up code coverage values in `package.json` or `jest.config.json` or `jest.config.js` files if test results have improved.
+Tool supports `jest.config.json` and `jest.config.js` configuration files, as well as `jest` section in `package.json`.

-## The value
+## Value

-Code coverage by tests ideally should only increase.
-Automatically bumping thresholds enforces this policy.
-If one developer added new tests and improved the coverage, another developer won't be able to commit changes that decrease the coverage.
-Any required decrease in code coverage will be visible in pull requests and people are more likely to notice bad practices.
+Code coverage by tests may drop accidentally if you forget to cover new code with tests.
+It is easy to notice if your coverage thresholds are matching real coverage exactly.
+If you do have to decrease coverage then it has to be done explicitly and this fact will be more visible in pull requests.

-## How to install
+## Installation

 Assuming that you already have Jest installed, call: